 Meghan brings a quiet attentiveness to her work, and is very attuned and connected despite working through telehealth only.
 She tells clients she is a miner of hope and is happy to help them keep digging to restore their own sense of resilience and possibility.
 Bringing her unwavering sense of curiosity to each session, she loves to help others listen to and honor their own internal sense of knowing.

-Jennie Freda, NCC, brings a unique background and wealth of life experience to FRG.
+Jennie Freda, LPC, SEP, brings a unique background and wealth of life experience to FRG.
 She sees her clients’ struggles with profound empathy and understanding.
 Her welcoming demeanor and keen sense of humor offer a safe environment for growth.
 Jennie brings warmth and connection to her work, seeing clients with anxiety, depression, PTSD, and other family issues.
 She is passionate about helping her clients understand the biological reasons for their symptoms, leveraging mind-body interventions to manage their heightened emotional experiences.
 Jennie is committed to helping clients develop practical tools and knowledge they can take into their everyday lives.

 Devon Spencer, LMFT, comes to FRG with a decade of experience in the fields of psychology and mental health.
 After her MS from Northwestern, Devon has continued her learning over the years, earning certification in Dynamic Attachment Repatterning experience (DARe), a somatic method for transforming relational trauma.
 She is also working towards her credential in Somatic Experiencing.
 Devon will be working with adults, couples, families and teens.
 She also can bring her strong spirituality and faith to bear on her work if that fits your needs.